Meet Harikrishnan (Hari) Gopalakrishnan Nair

 By Hari Nair

-The following words are, in essence, a takeaway from the whole experience at Kensington Gardens and try to sum up the transformational experience.
+The following words are in essence a takeaway from the whole experience or trying to sum up a transformational experience

 They were frail of body but not of spirit